shooter74/rust-numerical-solvers/README.md

 ##### Derivative-free solvers

 Derivative-free solvers, as they name suggest, do not require the derivatives of the function in order to solve it.
 They are usually more robust, but suffer from a lower convergence rate.
-They are howeve very useful when the function to solve does not have a closed-form derivative, or when it is too noisy.
+They are however very useful when the function to solve does not have a closed-form derivative, or when it is too noisy.

 Here is a list of the univariate derivative-free solvers implemented in the library :
 - Bisection method (`bisection_solve`)